 If you have very strong feelings about ECT,

-you should make them known to the doctors and nurses caring for
+you should tell the doctors and nurses caring for you, but also

-If you have made it very clear that you do not
+If you have made it clear that you do not

-wish to have ECT, then you should not receive it.
-You could write
+want to have ECT, then you should not be given it, except in

-be treated if you become unwell again.
-Alternatively you could
+'advance statement' to refuse ECT if you become unwell again.

 Most ECT treatments are given to people who